AdaCore/gnatcoverage/doc/gnattest/gnattest_part.rst

   Specifies whether or not passed tests should be shown. ``val`` can be either "show" or "hide", "show" being the default.

+:switch:`--exit-status={val}`
+  Specifies whether or not generated test driver should return failure exit status if at least one test fails or crashes. ``val`` can be either "on" or "off", "off" being the default.
+The switch ``--exit-status=on`` should be used both when generating the test harness and when running the test drivers via the ``gnattest test_drivers.list`` command.

   .. index:: --queues (gnattest)
   .. index:: -j (gnattest)